vint-1/dreamsmooth/README.md

 ### Reward Prediction is Important in MBRL

-State-of-the-art MBRL algorithms like DreamerV3 and TD-MPC use reward models to predict the rewards that an agent would have obtained for some imagined trajectory.
-The predicted rewards are vital because they are used to derive a policy — overestimating reward causes the agent to choose actions that perform poorly in reality, and underestimating will lead an agent to ignore high rewards.
+Reward models, which predict the rewards that an agent would have obtained for some imagined trajectory, play a vital role in state-of-the-art MBRL algorithms like DreamerV3 and TD-MPC because the policy learns from predicted rewards.

 ### Reward Prediction is Challenging

-Even for state-of-the-art MBRL algorithms, reward prediction in sparse-reward environments, especially those with **partial observability** or **stochastic rewards**, is challenging.
-We find that for a number of environments, including [Robodesk](https://github.com/google-research/robodesk), [ShadowHand](https://robotics.farama.org/envs/shadow_dexterous_hand/manipulate_block/), and [Crafter](https://github.com/danijar/crafter), DreamerV3's reward model struggles to accurately predict sparse rewards.
+Reward prediction in sparse-reward environments, especially those with **partial observability** or **stochastic rewards**, is surprisingly challenging.

-The following plots show predicted and ground truth rewards over a single episode, with mistakes highlighted in yellow.
+The following plots show predicted and ground truth rewards over a single episode, in several environments (including [Robodesk](https://github.com/google-research/robodesk), [ShadowHand](https://robotics.farama.org/envs/shadow_dexterous_hand/manipulate_block/), and [Crafter](https://github.com/danijar/crafter)), with mispredicted sparse rewards highlighted in yellow.

 ![Reward prediction is challenging](/assets/unsmooth_trajectories.png "trajectories for different environments, showing poor reward prediction by dreamerv3")